CMSgov/beneficiary-fhir-data/rfcs/0011-db-migration.md

 order of those deployments is indeterminate and the new API server may come online before the new schema changes are in place.
 This leads to another constraint:

-* Database migrations must be forward-compatible -OR-
+* Database migrations must be forward-compatible (one way to accomplish this is to separate the schema and application changes into different deployments)
-* The schema change must be fully deployed before the application change is deployed

 Lastly, due to BFD auto-scaling of the API servers, it is possible that additional API servers running the old software may come online and perform hibernate validation against the new database schema.
 Even if the migration is